phoenix-rtos/phoenix-rtos-doc/quickstart/armv7m7-imxrt106x.md

 # Running system on `armv7m7-imxrt106x` (NXP i.MX RT106x)

-This version is designated for NXP i.MX RT106x processors with ARM Cortex-M7 core.
+This version is designed for NXP i.MX RT106x processors with ARM Cortex-M7 core.
 To launch this version the final disk image and loader image should be provided.
 The images are created as the final artifact of `phoenix-rtos-project` building and are located in `_boot` directory.
 The disk image consist of bootloader (plo), kernel, UART driver (tty), dummyfs filesystem server (RAM disk) and psh (shell).
 The necessary tools to carry out the flashing process are located in `_boot` directory as well.

 ## Development board